 How does biodiversity relate to ecosystem functioning at large spatial scales?

 One of these key challenges in biodiversity-ecosystem functioning research includes the upscaling of so far mostly local-scale insights towards much larger (e.g. landscapes or global) scales.
-My previous work has shown that if different species provide different ecosystem functions, then beta diversity can be related to landscape-level ecosystem functioning.
+My previous work has shown that if different species provide different ecosystem functions, then beta diversity (i.e. the extent by which different communities vary in their species compositions) can be related to landscape-level ecosystem functioning.
 What is less understood, is whether beta diversity can also have non-additive effects on single ecosystem functions.
-To this end, together with Alexandra Weigelt, Christian Wirth and Kathryn Barry, I recently set up a field experiment to investigate how plant beta-diversity can drive biomass production and other ecosystem functions.
-In addition, together with Patrick Thompson and Justus Hennecke, we have developed a Lotka Volterra model to investigate how meta-community processes such as dispersal and species sorting can drive both alpha and beta diversity, biomass production and the relationship among these.
+To this end, together with my colleagues from Wageningen University, I recently set up a field experiment to investigate how plant beta-diversity can drive disease resistance, biomass production and other ecosystem functions.
+In addition, we have developed a Lotka Volterra model to investigate how meta-community processes such as dispersal and species sorting can drive both alpha and beta diversity, biomass production and the relationship among these.

 What do traits tell us about differences among species?